 Her discovery was the final straw.
 Diane wanted a divorce.

 In preparation for divorce, Diane sought employment.
 With an English degree, she hoped to land a job with a publishing house; and she did, just not quite the position for which she had hoped.

-Diane returned to the working world as an entry level assistant rather than on the writing staff for which she felt very qualified.
-The pay low; well below what Diane needed to maintain the lifestyle to which she and the children were accustomed.
+Diane returned to the working world as an entry-level assistant rather than on the writing staff for which she felt very qualified.
+The pay was low; well below what Diane needed to maintain the lifestyle to which she and the children were accustomed.

 But as the bickering continued, the abuse became more intense, and Joe’s secret hobby turned into midnight rendezvous, Diane decided it was time to proceed with the divorce.
 She planned to child support and alimony from Joe to bridge the gap between her income and the cost of her and the children's lifestyle.